-I currently have the pleasure of designing the visual identity of HackAmherst, the first hackathon to ever be hosted by my alma mater, Amherst College.
+I had the pleasure of designing the visual identity of HackAmherst, the first hackathon to ever be hosted by my alma mater, Amherst College.
 Our mission is "to make coding as accessible as possible," with an emphasis on building a community of motivated members from diverse backgrounds and experiences.
-As the logistics of the event finalize over the next few months, I will have the opportunity to maintain the marketing design of HackAmherst.

 ↑ Print collateral for HackAmherst.
-Potential "swag" includes t-shirts, stickers, and pins.
+Potential "swag" included t-shirts, stickers, and pins.

 ↑ T-shirt design (front).

 ↑ Icon for the Facebook event page, the primary platform used to market the hackathon towards students.

 ↑ T-shirt design (back).

 ↑ Vector art illustrating this year's theme: create something that improves the life of students on campus.

 ↑ Layout formatted through InDesign.
 Please sponsor us.

 ↑ After decades of controversy regarding the unofficial mascot of Amherst College, the mammoth was officially crowned as the official mascot in 2017.
 As demonstrated by the earlier iterations of the logo, I was adamant about incorporating the identifying tusks of the newly elected mammal into the word "hack," but failed.